- Choose Simple Mode for quick scheduling or Advanced Mode for full control

 What is a cron expression?

-A cron expression is a string consisting of 5 or 6 fields separated by spaces, representing a schedule.
-The fields are: minute (0-59), hour (0-23), day of month (1-31), month (1-12), and day of week (0-6, where 0 is Sunday).
+A cron expression is a time-based scheduling string consisting of 5 fields separated by spaces: minute (0-59), hour (0-23), day of month (1-31), month (1-12), and day of week (0-6).
+It defines when scheduled tasks should run in Unix/Linux systems and cloud platforms.

 What does the asterisk (*) mean in cron?